nden/astropy/docs/modeling/parameters.rst

 Models maintain a list of parameter names, `~astropy.modeling.Model.param_names`.
-Single parameters are instances of `~astropy.modeling.Parameter` which provide a proxy for the actual parameter values.
+Single parameters are instances of `~astropy.modeling.Parameter` which provides a proxy for the actual parameter values.
 Simple mathematical operations can be performed with them, but they also contain additional attributes specific to model parameters, such as any constraints on their values and documentation.